michellab/BioSimSpace/doc/source/nodes.rst

 Any unit based input requirement, e.g.
 :class:`BioSimSpace.Gateway.Length <BioSimSpace.Gateway.Length>`, should be
-specifing as a CWL ``string`` type to allow for greatest flexibility, e.g.:
+specifying as a CWL ``string`` type to allow for greatest flexibility, e.g.:

 .. code-block:: yaml